samAricha/samAricha/README.md

-- 👋 Hi, I’m @samAricha
+- 👋 Hi, I’m Aricha
-- 👀 I’m interested in ...
+- 👀 I’m interested in Android and Backend Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning BlcokChain Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Hacking Payment Systems
-- 📫 How to reach me ...
+- 📫 How to reach me samaricha001@gmail.com

 <!---
 samAricha/samAricha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.